 The Bruin Mental Health Advisory Committee (BMHAC), in conjunction with Counseling and Psychological Services Center (CAPS), works to advocate for UCLA students mental health and resilience services, policies, and practices on campus.
 Originally named the CAPS Student Advisory Board, the committee was founded in the fall of 2016 to better engage student voices in an ongoing way on mental health programs and services affecting them.
+The committee changed its name to the Bruin Mental Health Advisory Committee as its purpose evolved from advising CAPS to advising on policies that affect student mental health within CAPS but also in all areas of Bruin life.
 BMHAC is chaired by the CAPS Student Intern(s) for the year and provides feedback to campus administrators, promotes campus mental health information and programs, and contributes to mental health and well-being initiatives through direct community service on campus.

-It is our mission to advocate for policies and practices that encourage student resilience, promote mental health, and empower students in the face of academic, personal, and social challenges.
+The mission of BMHAC is to advocate for policies and practices that encourage student resilience, promote mental health, and empower students in the face of academic, personal, and social changes.
+To accomplish this, BMHAC serves as a liaison between students and CAPS to advocate for students' mental wellbeing and addresses any issues or barriers to student mental health on campus.
+To this end, BMHAC:

 Caption: In February 2019, BMHAC students participated in the inaugural Intercollegiate Mental Health Conference hosted by the Georgia Institute of Technology, where they discussed best mental health practices with collegiate students from across the country and contributed to the creation of a comprehensive guide for college mental health services and practices.